Tuesday, December 31, 2024

 * * * * *

-Helene cracked a slight smile at the rookie whose career she held in the palm of her hand and rose from her seat, gesturing to the back office door in the corner.
+Helene cracked a slight smile at the woman whose career she held in the palm of her hand.
+She rose from her seat and gestured to the back office door.
 "Hi, Alicia.
 Follow me back."

 Alicia bit her tongue long enough to let Helene finish before asking her most pressing question, "How's Sab doing?
 Is she here?"

-"Sabrina isn't ready to come back yet," Helene answered, striding through the back office hallway and past Sabrina's closed office door.
+"Sabrina isn't ready to come back yet," said Helene as they strode past Sabrina’s closed office door.
 "She's taking the time off she needs."
-The three-time former Queen of Queens Champion reached into her pinstripe suit pants for a set of keys and unlocked the door with the golden H.R. plaque and invited Alicia inside.
+The five-time former Queen of Queens Champion unlocked the door with the golden H.R. plaque and invited Alicia to have a seat.

-As Alicia took her seat, she noticed a heap of shattered ceramic that once was a coffee mug at the bottom of the wastebasket beside the desk.
-The framed newspaper article covering Helene's first championship win was conspicuously missing from the wall, as well.
+A heap of shattered ceramic that once was a coffee mug lay at the bottom of the wastebasket by the desk.
+The framed newspaper article covering Helene’s first championship win was also conspicuously missing from the wall.

 "Thank-" croaked Alicia before clearing her throat.
 "Thank you."
-With her good hand, Alicia wiped away the tears forming in the corners of her eyes.
+She wiped away the tears forming in the corners of her eyes with her good hand.

-Helene plucked an engraved, gold fountain pen from its stand as she continued, "I think you'd agree that it wasn't an auspicious start.
+“I think you’d agree that it wasn’t an auspicious start.
 Good little match with McKill, but to be perfectly candid, I was prepared to cut you right up until Friday at 8:06 PM.
-I'm extending this contract purely on the basis of the crowd reaction you got last Friday.
-Your crowd reaction with Party Girl, if you take my meaning."
-Helene slowly extended the pen, but pulled back when Alicia reached out to take it.
-The industry veteran locked eyes with the young wrestler and her voice grew stern, "I hope you remember what we talked about.
+I’m extending this contract purely on the basis of the crowd reaction you got last Friday.
+Your crowd reaction with Party Girl, if you take my meaning.”
+Helene plucked an engraved, gold fountain pen from its stand and offered it to Alicia, but pulled back when Alicia reached out to take it.
+The industry veteran's voice grew stern as she locked eyes with her newest hire.
+"I hope you remember what we talked about.
 You ask for matches.
 If you want a hand in making them, I better see a belt around your waist."

 Alicia nodded, nervous eyes darting between her boss-to-be and the contract.
 She daydreamed through six pages of troubling legal jargon and words like "indemnity" that a lawyer would need to review before she could make an informed decision.
 "So just sign and date here, then?" asked Alicia.